-The Shufflers Shanty has a special place in the history of the Prairie Shufflers.
+The Shufflers Shanty stands as one of the most important chapters in the history of the Prairie Shufflers.

 Copyright © 2026 Prairie Shufflers - All Rights Reserved.